 The North Belfast Derby: Cliftonville v Crusaders

 The recent success of both Cliftonville and Crusaders has turned this into one of the most important fixtures in the Irish League calendar.

 Their matches are usually closely fought, with quite a few goals and the occasional red card thrown in for good measure.

 One of their most memorable meetings was on Boxing Day 2009, when the game was the only one to survive a spell of cold weather, thanks to Seaview having an artificial pitch.
 Remarkably the match saw five red cards, four for Crusaders (who also had their manager sent to the stands) and one for Cliftonville, who ended up winning 2-1.

 The Mid-Ulster Derby: Portadown v Glenavon

-The Mid-Ulster Derby has its heyday in the 1990’s when both Portadown and Glenavon were title challengers and regularly packed out Shamrock Park and Mourneview Park.
+The Mid-Ulster Derby had its heyday in the 1990’s when both Portadown and Glenavon were title challengers and regularly packed out Shamrock Park and Mourneview Park.

 One such meeting, on the last day of the season in 1994, was even a de facto title decider.
-Had either side won, they would have won the league with the added satisfaction of doing so against your arch rivals to boot.
+Had either side won, they would have been crowned champions with the added satisfaction of doing so against your arch rivals to boot.
 However, they ended up drawing, a result which allowed Linfield to pip both of them to the title.

 And of course…